 It’s at this moment in the film I began to lose sympathy for our hero, as charismatic as Kurt Russell is it’s hard to get behind I guy who would steal a girl’s chimp, but the film works really hard to keep us on his side.
 When Jennifer eventually finds out that Steve basically kidnapped Raffles and is secretly using him to forward his career at the Network she is outraged, but then he tells her, “I did it for you.”

-Steve explains that he could never think of marrying her while working as a mail boy, one who doesn’t even have a car and goes to night school via a motorcycle, but with Raffles picking winner after winner he managed to become Vice President of the Network and won the Emmy Award “Television’s Man of the Year” and apparently Jennifer is a soft touch and she buy’s this excuse, but there is more trouble in paradise as Network President J. Crampton (Harry Morgan) is worried that this rising star will eventually take his job.
-Soon Wilbanks, along with his oddball chauffer (Wally Cox) and ass kissing assistant Roger (John Ritter) are on a mission to find out just how Steve Post is doing what he is doing.
+Steve explains that he could never think of marrying her while working as a mail boy, one who doesn’t even have a car and goes to night school via a motorcycle, but with Raffles picking winner after winner he managed to become Vice President of the Network and won the Emmy Award “Television’s Man of the Year” and apparently Jennifer is a soft touch and she buys this excuse, but there is more trouble in paradise as Network President J. Crampton (Harry Morgan) is worried that this rising star will eventually take his job.
+Soon Wilbanks, along with his oddball chauffer (Wally Cox) and ass-kissing assistant Roger (John Ritter) are on a mission to find out just how Steve Post is doing what he is doing.

-The Barefoot Executive is not what one would call “comedy gold” but Walt Disney had arrayed a stellar cast of some of great comic actors of the time in key supporting roles, including a John Ritter in his film debut, and though the target audience was clearly children there is still enough adult humor and good slapstick to keep older viewers from falling asleep.
+The Barefoot Executive is not what one would call “comedy gold” but Walt Disney had arrayed a stellar cast of some of the great comic actors of the time in key supporting roles, including a John Ritter in his film debut, and though the target audience was clearly children there is still enough adult humour and good slapstick to keep older viewers from falling asleep.
 Of Disney’s “gimmick comedies” it will never stand out among classics like The Absent Minded Professor but Russell’s affable charm, and the film’s delightful goofy premise, does earn it a warm spot in my heart.

-• When the heads of the three networks discover the truth of a chimp picking top rated shows they assume if the public learned of this, “It would be the end of TV?”
+• When the heads of the three networks discover the truth of a chimp picking top-rated shows they assume if the public learned of this, “It would be the end of TV?”
 It could be just me but I’m not really seeing the correlation there.

 • One exec comes up with a simple solution, “Destroy the chimp.”
 I’m guessing this guy later moved onto work at Fox News.